Merydian/TrainingCalc/README.md

 # TrainingCalc
-Creates Training Plan based on AMRAP Test for Parkour Athletes.
+Creates training plan based on AMRAP-test for parkour athletes.